67: FAT TOM OF THE OPERA

 The 9-11 Museum was situated alongside the footprint of the South Tower.
 For my photographer, who went to the top of the World Trade Center with Bob Moldenhauer in 1991, it was still hard for him to believe that those buildings were destroyed ten years after their visit.

 Our entire stay on the 102nd floor of One World Trade Center lasted roughly 45 minutes.
 We may have stayed longer, but my photographer was concerned about the storm to the north.
-He had wanted to visit the 9-11 Memorial and get a few photos around the footprints of the original Twin Towers and he didn’t want to chance lightning and rain putting a damper on his photoshoot.
+He had wanted to visit the 9-11 Memorial and get a few photos around the footprints of the original Twin Towers, and he didn’t want to chance lightning and rain putting a damper on his photoshoot.

 I was carried into the 9-11 Memorial where we saw ‘Reflecting Absence’; the two 176-foot square waterfalls that represented where the original Twin Towers once stood.
 The memorial honors the victims of the September 11th attacks and the 1993 WTC bombing.
 While most people think the two memorials mark the precise footprint of the former towers, they are somewhat mistaken.
 The original World Trade Center buildings were 211-feet, 10-inches square; which makes the memorial outlines 31 percent smaller.
 However, the two square reflecting pools were constructed precisely in the center of the original footprints.
 At one point, when my photographer and I were near one side of the North Tower footprint, we saw a single rose that had been placed in the ‘H’ of Mark Hindy’s name.
 It turned out that Mark Hindy was a 28-year old employee of the Cantor Fitzgerald financial firm that was housed on the 101st to 105th floors of the North Tower in 2001.
 All 658 of that firm’s 960 employees who showed up for work on the morning of September 11, 2001 died, including Hindy.
 What had sparked my photographer’s interest in Mark Hindy was the fact that he was a baseball player; first in Little League and high school, then taking his talent to Vanderbilt University.
 After college, Hindy played one summer for the Class-A Ogden Raptors in Utah before returning to New York where he was hired by Cantor Fitzgerald.
 As we stood in awe of the reflecting pools that were in the shadow of One World Trade Center, all we could do was think about the nearly 3,000 people who died when the Twin Towers collapsed on 9-11.
 It was a day that my photographer and his wife will never forget.